What is a Webhook Gateway?

 - Convoy: Open-source, cloud-native webhooks gateway.

 Alternatively, some teams choose to build their own webhook gateway tailored to their specific needs, though this can be resource-intensive.
+For guidance on how to migrate from a DIY setup to a managed gateway, see our migration guide.

 Conclusion

 A webhook gateway provides infrastructure for managing the complexities of webhook-based communication.
 It ensures reliable delivery, enhances security, scales with your system, and provides the observability needed to troubleshoot effectively.
-Whether you choose a third-party solution or build your own, adopting a webhook gateway is a step toward building robust and scalable event-driven systems.
+Thousands of teams rely on Hookdeck Event Gateway to handle this complexity — with 120+ pre-configured sources, durable queueing, and the observability to finally see what's happening with your webhooks.